Meet the Team

 Jason Pegg

-LEARNING ADVISER / MUSIC TUTOR
+LEARNING ADVISOR / MUSIC TUTOR

 Jason is a musician with 35 years of experience and has been teaching for the past 10 years.
 He has written and produced seven albums, both with his band 'Clearlake' and as a solo artist.
 Jason has toured extensively across Europe and the U.S. and plays in a variety of bands spanning styles such as Folk, Jazz, Punk, Soul, Funk, and Music Hall.
 Recently, he wrote, directed, edited, and scored his first hour-long film.